ElemeFE/vscode-element-helper/README.md

 > VSCode-Element-Helper is a VS Code extension for Element-UI.
 If you use ATOM editor, please go to [ATOM version](https://github.com/ElemeFE/element-helper)

 Element-UI is a great library.
 More and more projects use it.
-So, For helping developer write by Element-UI more efficient, VSCode-Element-Helper is born.
+So, For helping developer write more efficient by Element-UI, VSCode-Element-Helper is born.

 ## Feature